TyronJerezBz/arista/help/README.md

 The platform communicates with Arista switches using the eAPI (eXtensible API) protocol, allowing for programmatic control and configuration without requiring direct console access to each switch.

-> **Note**: Screenshots are referenced throughout this documentation.
-To display screenshots properly, please add screenshot images to the `help/screenshots/` directory.
-See the [Screenshots](#screenshots) section below for details on which screenshots are needed.

 ![Platform Overview](screenshots/01-dashboard.png)

 ## Table of Contents